jepstein-eagle/adaptable/README.md

   To use this, install **`@adaptabletools/adaptable-angular-aggrid`**

-  > For more info, see the [Angular Wrapper Wrapper 'readme'](./packages/adaptable-ng-aggrid/README.md)
+  > For more info, see the [Angular Wrapper 'readme'](./packages/adaptable-ng-aggrid/README.md)

   Each of these packages has its own initialisation requirements so please read the appropriate documentation